Deep Dive

 # - Need to detect when session is invalid

 ScrapingBot handles all this session stuff automatically.
-Custom cookies, session persistence, dealing with localStorage when you're using browser rendering—it's all built in.
-You don't need to build your own session management system.
-Trust me, you don't want to build your own session management system.
+Custom cookies, session persistence, and localStorage support when you're using browser rendering are all built in.
+That means you do not have to maintain a separate session management layer just to keep requests stable.

 # ScrapingBot handles sessions easily